 Dai Le – Social media manager

-Dai Le is In Situ Science’s social media guru and a science student at the University of New South Wales majoring in molecular and cell biology.
-He is a staple of the Sydney SciComm scene and when not at a public science event you can find him the online battle fields of Overwatch or in the mosh pits of any live music event.
+Dai Le is In Situ Science’s social media guru and a recent science graduate from the University of New South Wales majoring in Molecular and Cell Biology.
+He is a staple of the Sydney SciComm scene and now works for the Public Programs unit at the Museum of Applied Arts and Sciences.
+When not at a public science event you can find him on the online battle fields of Overwatch or in the mosh pits of any live music event